 For this reason, it is recommended that repairing early attachment conditioning has to come before other treatments like cognitive behavioral therapy.
 After the insecure attachment conditioning is successfully treated, we have reliable and effective emotional regulation strategies, a coherent sense of self, and general coherence of mind.
 This serves as the foundation upon which to do further work like trauma processing, treating relationship disturbances, self-development, or even deeper meditative inquiry.

-The Emotional Repatterning Meditation (ERM) and its application to insecure attachment
+The Schema Repatterning Meditation (SRM) and its application to insecure attachment

-ERM is a visualisation meditation, whose primary goal is to repattern old negative emotional memories with new positive ones.
-In the case of ERM applied to the goal of attachment repair we focus specifically on the attachment-level memories which all taken together comprise the Internal Working Model of Attachment (IWMA).
+SRM is a visualisation meditation, whose primary goal is to repattern old negative emotional memories with new positive ones.
+In the case of SRM applied to the goal of attachment repair we focus specifically on the attachment-level memories which all taken together comprise the Internal Working Model of Attachment (IWMA).

 Additionally, we also encourage perspective-taking which helps bring about insight, wisdom, and empathy.
 This last piece is the cognitive or wisdom piece which is a helpful accompaniment to the primary repatterning of the IWMA.